 Providing Rehabilitation for the Irreversibly Blind

 In poor communities, blind people are considered a burden.
 They become socially isolated and excluded from mainstream community activities.
 They are dependent on their family members to move around and go out for household needs.
-At AMWT, we work with partner organisation to to ensure that people living with blindness are identified.
-We provide them with aids and rehabilitation, in an effort to facilitate their involvement in society.
+At AMWT, we work with partner organisations to ensure that people living with blindness are identified.
+We provide them with aid and rehabilitation, in an effort to facilitate their involvement in society.

 Al Mustafa Welfare Trust® believes in a world where no one should be blind if treatable.